-34. Enbridge also asks the Commission to determine that Spearhead can use a discounted committed rate structure similar to those approved by the Commission in $Express^{16}$ and Plantation.17
+34. Enbridge also asks the Commission to determine that Spearhead can use a discounted committed rate structure similar to those approved by the Commission in Express10 and Plantation.17

 35. Enbridge emphasizes that prospective shippers required significant rate discounts in return for their commitments.
 Enbridge maintains that such an arrangement is entirely consistent with the non-discrimination provisions of the Interstate Commerce Act (ICA) so long as the TSAs and the opportunity to participate in the discounted rates are openly available to all interested parties.
-Enbridge conducted an elaborate, two-phase open season process in which all potentially interested parties had an equal and ample opportunity to participate.
+Enbridge conducted an elaborate, two- phase open season process in which all potentially interested parties had an equal and ample opportunity to participate.

 36. The Commission has accepted similar discounted term rate structures through declaratory orders it has issued for other proposed oil pipeline projects.
-Express was the first company to request a declaratory order that its proposed rates and rate structure were lawful and would be accepted when Express filed its tariffs upon commencing service.18 Express held an open season offering discounted rates to shippers who executed throughput commitments for various specified terms.19 The Commission found in that case that term shippers and uncommitted shippers were not similarly situated.
-Specifically, continues Enbridge, committed shippers were obligated to ship (or pay for the minimum committed volume) each month during the term of the contract, thus providing the assured revenues necessary to permit financing of the pipeline.
-However,
+Express was the first company to request a declaratory order that its proposed rates and rate structure were lawful and would be accepted when Express filed its tariffs upon commencing service.16 Express held an open season offering discounted rates to shippers who executed throughput committees to request a term shippers and uncommittee shippers were not similarly situated.
+Specifically, continues Entridge, committee shippers were obligated to ship (or pay for the minimum committee volume) each month during the term of the contract, hus providing the assured revenues necessary to permit financing of the pipeline.
+However, uncommitted shippers could choose whether to ship on the Express line each month, did not provide revenue or planning assurances, and did not provide the basis for constructing the pipeline that term shippers did.20 The Commission issued a similar declaratory order to Plantation.21